Bill Gates Reportedly Said Jeffrey Epstein’s Lifestyle Was ‘Different’ And ‘Kind Of Intriguing’

-The alleged suicide of convicted sex offender and accused sex trafficker Jeffrey Epstein has caused many to scrutinize his many relationships to the rich and powerful.
-Epstein was known to have associated with former president Bill Clinton, current president Donald Trump, and billionaire tech giant Bill Gates.
+The alleged suicide of convicted sex offender and accused sex trafficker Jeffrey Epstein has caused many to scrutinize his numerous relationships with the rich and powerful.
+Epstein was known to have associated with former president Bill Clinton, current President Donald Trump, and billionaire tech giant Bill Gates.

 Gates has distanced himself from Epstein and denies having a friendship or business relationship with the disgraced financier.
 Regardless, the spotlight on their association has revealed some interesting details about Gates’ relationship with Epstein and his perception of Epstein’s controversial life.